phuonganhphamhoang/retail_supply_chain_analysis/README.md

-# 🏬 Retail Smart Supply Chain Analysis & BI Dashboards
+# 🏬 Retail Supply Chain Analysis

 **Tagline:** A full-spectrum analytics project utilizing Power BI, Python, and Tableau to uncover operational inefficiencies, customer behavior patterns, and financial insights for a global retail enterprise.